 If you’re the parent of a teething baby or toddler, these healthy homemade teething biscuits are your new best friend.
 They are so easy to make with a just a handful of ingredients!

 I learned quickly how easy it is to make my own.
 These healthy homemade teething biscuits are portable and you can make a batch and freeze them ahead of time, which is great for when a tooth unexpectedly starts poking through.
 I love these because there are only 3 primary ingredients, and you can add different flavorings to keep things interesting.
 They’re soft enough to chew without hurting a sore mouth, but can stand up to plenty of drool!
-They worked well for both my children through the teething years, and even into the toddler years.

 Notes on the recipe:

 - For the best oat flour… To make oat flour, you simply measure out the oats and then puree them in a blender or food processor.
 The finer you blend the oats, the more smooth your final texture will be in the teething biscuits.
-I highly recommend using a blender over a food processor for this reason.

 - Change up the flavor!
 These are fairly bland as is.
 My children liked them plain like this, but sometimes we’d add a pinch of cinnamon, ginger, or nutmeg, or 1/4 tsp of vanilla extract to the recipe.
 You can also add 1 Tbsp raw cacao or unsweetened cocoa powder to the recipe.
 For a savory version, you can use olive oil instead of the coconut oil and add in some spices and fresh or dried herbs.
 Start small and work your way up!